woodstockcs/project-5050-reflection/README.md

 1. Go to [Project 5050](http://www.project5050.org/).
 2. Watch the intro video at the top.
 3. Browse the other videos and choose at least one to watch all the way through.
-4. Submit the reflection form posted on google classroom.
+4. Answer the reflection questions posted with the assignment in google classroom.

 ***